-Adventure Writer’s Room
+Adventure Writers' Room

 We are a group of GMs who meet in the discord voice chat, and challenge ourselves to improvise a one-shot adventure in 2 hours.
 Our goal is to brainstorm fun ideas and improvise stories together in a chill, lighthearted, no-pressure environment.
-It works, it really helps with creating adventures, and it is super fun.

 We're looking for some friendly and creative people to join us!
 If you want to improvise some stories, stretch your creative muscles, get help writing your adventures, or just have some fun brainstorming ideas - come join our discord server!

 How does it work?

 We use a brainstorming template to guide us through the adventure creation process.
 We copy it into a new google doc editable by everyone in the group, go through it step by step, and fill it with our ideas.

 We use the adventure prompts tool to help us come up with the initial premise for our adventure.
 We take turns generating random prompts, and doing a short one-minute pitch of a story based on them.

 We brainstorm ideas and establish the key elements of our adventure: the goal our players will pursue, setting and locations they'll visit, characters they'll meet, challenges they'll encounter.
 For every step, we make a list of ideas, briefly discuss them, and pick our favorite ones.

 Then we try to combine our ideas into a one-page adventure, put it all together into a list of scenes that flow into each other, add up to an interesting story that makes sense.
 We use the One-Page Adventure Template to create a short summary of everything we have brainstormed.
 We start by writing the outline (just a list of scene titles), then every person picks a couple of scenes and writes them.